takmatsukawa/writing-with-typing/README.md

-# Writing training for English learner
+# Writing Training for English Learner

 This is a prototype application for practicing English writing.